ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 The main limitations of this method are:

 1. Coverage of only events that took place in real life and had archived records;
-1. Contextualizations (mappings between variables and tags in PIMS) were not verified;
+1. Contextualization (mappings between variables and tags in PIMS) was not verified;
 1. Original measurement units (before conversions) were not verified.

 C.J.M: Suggestion: To show the variables of the time series for one instance, like in Fig.3 of the paper A realistic and public dataset with rare undesirable real events in oil wells.

 explaining normality, transient and fault.

+_P.M.C.: NOTE: What is the reason for the interpolation?_